bbl-Laobu/AnimatedTransitionNavPageDemo/README.md

     PageAnimation="{Binding MyPageAnimation}">
 ```

-In this case Your ViewModel should then have a ‘MyPageAnimation’ property defined:
+In this case Your ViewModel should then have a ‘MyPageAnimation’ property defined.
+We are using [Fody](https://github.com/Fody/PropertyChanged) so our simplified code looks like this:
 ```csharp
 public IPageAnimation MyPageAnimation { get; set; }
 ```